-Rally Days are generally held on the 1st and 3rd Sunday of every month, even through the school holidays (except Christmas holidays).
+Rally Days are generally held on the 1st and 3rd Sunday of every month from February to early December.
 Check out the calendar page for the latest details.

 You must be a financial member of the Pony Club Association of NSW.
 It is encouraged that a responsible adult must accompany each child on Rally Days.
 Only Pony Club riding members are permitted to ride at rallies (senior riding members over 25 years are only permitted to ride with the Chief Instructors approval for instruction or demonstration only) Riders are also not permitted to ride other members horses without the written permission of the horse owner, parent and chief instructor.

-Rally Days 10am to 3pm.
-Generally there is 1 session in the morning with a 1.5hr break for lunch at 11:30am followed by a further session in the afternoon approx 1pm - 3pm.
+Rally Days - Generally there is 1 session in the morning with a break for lunch, followed by a further session in the afternoon.

-9:00am Arrive, Park & Unload horses (no horses to be saddled up at this time).
+8:00am Arrive, Park & Unload horses (no horses to be saddled up at this time).
 Covid check-in and sign attendance book listing rider and horse and adult in attendance.

-9:45am Line up - groups selected - activities start
+8:45am Line up unmounted for gear check - groups selected - activities start

 pack up.
 In order to share the workload and make rally days run smoothly we